- »Collection List

 Africa’s Pulse is a biannual publication containing an analysis of the near-term macroeconomic outlook for the region.
 Each issue also includes a section focusing upon a topic that represents a particular development challenge for the continent.
 It is produced by the Office of the Chief Economist for the Africa Region of the World Bank.

 This collection holds the regional, national, and subnational serial publications.

 The Europe and Central Asia Economic Update is a product of the Office of the Chief Economist, the Europe and Central Asia Region, prepared in collaboration with the Poverty and Macro and Fiscal Management Global Practices.
 This semiannual report examines the macroeconomic challenges for the Europe and Central Asia Region.

 Poverty and Labor Briefs is a semiannual series produced by the Latin America and the Caribbean Poverty Gender and Equity Group (LCSPP) of the World Bank.
 The briefs track and benchmark poverty and labor outcomes in the region using harmonized databases of socio-economic and labor market statistics.

-This semiannual report reviews the economic and financial outlook for the Latin America and the Caribbean region.
-It is produced by the World Bank's Office of the Chief Economist for Latin America and the Caribbean.
+The Latin America and the Caribbean Economic Review examines the recent economic developments and assesses the outlook for the Latin America and the Caribbean region.
+In addition, every edition focuses on a relevant development challenge for the region.
+The report is produced by the World Bank's Office of the Chief Economist for Latin America and the Caribbean.

 The Middle East and North Afria Data Book is a product of the Chief Economist Office for the Middle East and North Africa (MENA) Region of the World Bank.
 This Data Book is based on World Development Indicators (WDI) and other sources as noted in the tables.
 It includes indicators covering macroeconomic, social and external sector for MENA and other comparator regions.